YohanLB09/azure-vm-network-analysis-part1-prereqs/README.md

 <img src="https://i.imgur.com/cQ2zp44.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
--Once you have verified that both VMs are correctly configured, you can decide to wether to suspend the VMs temporalily by selecting them and pressing "Stop" or keeping them active and directly moving on to step 2 - check out: Azure VM Network Analysis - Part 2 - title on my main repository.
+-Once you have verified that both VMs are correctly configured, you can decide wether to suspend the VMs temporalily by selecting them and pressing "Stop" or keeping them active and directly moving on to Part 2 - check out: Azure VM Network Analysis - Part 2 - ICMP traffic analysis in my repository.
 </p>
 <br />